Choose Park Lane | Community Coalition

 Park Lane hosts a thriving 40 student Accommodated

 Core Curriculum (ACC) program with strong integration into regular education classes.
-Granite hosts a 40 student Essential Elements Classroom (EEC) program for students with significant cognitive disabilities.
-Both programs serve vulnerable populations that deserve stability.
-Since enrollment and cost data point to Park Lane as the most sustainable long term location, it makes sense to keep ACC students at Park Lane and relocate EEC to a school that can support them for years to come avoiding future disruptions for either group.
+Since enrollment and cost data point to Park Lane as the most sustainable long term location, it makes sense to keep ACC students at Park Lane.

 The Best Reviews